 Say Yeah if you’re ready to learn more about one of the best tag teams in recent memory, FTR.
 The pairing of Dax Harwood and Cash Wheeler has brought fans plenty of amazing matches.
-They bring a realism to their performances that has the resemblance of Arn Anderson and Tully Blanchard.
-As expected, since coming to AEW the team has had on-air appearances with the likes of Tully and Arn.
+They bring realism to their performances that has the resemblance of Arn Anderson and Tully Blanchard.
+As expected, since coming to AEW, the team has had on-air appearances with the likes of Tully and Arn.
 FTR has been very vocal about coming to AEW to highlight tag team wrestling.
 The duo has already made their presence known in the division, but how did these two renegades get their starts?
-Crack open a cold one, hold that tag rope and enjoy this Talent Preview!
+So crack open a cold one, hold that tag rope and enjoy this Talent Preview!

 Daniel Marshall Wheeler

 Now, Cash Wheeler, Daniel was born on May 17th, 1986, in North Carolina.
 He competed in amateur wrestling during his years at Junior High School and High School.
 Wheeler attributes his passion for being in the professional wrestling business from watching at a young age.
 In an interview for his hometown paper, Wheeler stated:

 “It was very popular on my dad’s side of the family, and we’d go to my grandma’s house and just watch, and I got hooked from there,” said Wilder.
 “My first wrestling memory was watching Hulk Hogan; I was probably 4-years-old, with my dad sitting in his chair, and I can’t remember what match it was, but I was instantly captivated.”